christopherpoole/pygamma/README.md

 Distance to agreement calculations for radiotherapy dose distributions
 ======================================================================

 Currently an n-dimensional version of gamma evaluation is the only algorithm implemented.
-The resolution in the sample and reference can be difference, however each axis of in sample and reference respectively must be the sample resolution.
+The resolution in the sample and reference can be difference, however each axis of sample and reference respectively must be the sample resolution.

     from dta import gamma_evaluation